asawaribhosale/asawaribhosale/README.md

 - ⚡ Fun fact: ...
 -->

-<p>Currently pursuing a Master’s Degree in Artificial Intelligence and Machine Learning at IIIT Banglore and LJMU.
+<p>Currently pursuing a Master’s of Science Degree in Artificial Intelligence and Machine Learning at IIIT Banglore and Liverpool John Moores University.
 <br>
  <h3> Everything is data and data is everything..! </h3>
   This quote keeps alive the curiousity withing me to understand data.
-  I describe myself as result-oriented, customer-focused, data-enthusiast with a deep interest in data analytics and machine learning.
+  I describe myself as result-oriented, customer-focused, data-enthusiast with a deep interest in data analytics, machine learning and artificail intelligence.
 I am interested in developing machine learning models and visualizing data to solve real-world problems. </p>
 <hr>

 <h3>About me 🙋</h3>